asim/dev/docs/introduction/README.md

 ## About

-Micro is a platform for cloud native development.
+Micro is a platform for API service development.
 It addresses the key requirements for building services in the cloud.
 Micro leverages the microservices architecture pattern and provides a set of services which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides simpler programmable abstractions to build on.

 <img src="{{ site.baseurl }}/images/micro.png" />

-Micro is the all encompassing end to end platform experience from source to running and beyond built with a developer first focus.

 ## Goals

 Micro's goal is to abstract away the complexity of building services for the Cloud.
-The cloud itself has gone through a huge boom through managed Compute and infrastructure services from the likes of AWS and others.
-It's taken what was an operational burden and turned it into a suite of fully managed on demand services which can be used via APIs.
+The cloud itself went through a boom with managed compute and infrastructure emerging from the likes of AWS.
+It's taken what was an operational burden and turned it into a suite of fully managed services accessed via APIs.
+But now building services in the cloud has become more complicated than before.
+Micro looks to ease some of that pain through a single platform as a service like approach.

-This has opened up the category of Cloud as Mobile did in the early 2000s but it has yet to define a development model to effectively leverage these services.
-In fact we think the definition of a "Cloud Service" is yet to be determined and the category of Cloud will likely shift to a vertically integrated solution that looks more like an operating system bundled with cloud infrastructure rather than self installation and management.

-Think of Micro as Android for Cloud.

 ## Features